ampproject/amphtml/extensions/amp-audio/amp-audio.md

 # amp-audio

-A replacement for the HTML5 <code>audio</code> tag.
-The <code>amp-audio</code> component is only to be used for direct HTML5 audio file embeds.
+The `amp-audio` component is only to be used for direct HTML5 audio file embeds.

 ## Behavior